 Decommissioning of FiR 1 nuclear reactor

 The FiR 1 research reactor, which has served as a key nuclear energy and educational research facility for 50 years, was shut down permanently on 30 June 2015.
-VTT applied for a decommissioning licence from the Council of State in 2017.
+The Council of State granted VTT a decommissioning licence in June 2021.